duncanskertchly/BlendTransforms/README.md

 > \install\\\<Maya Version\>\scripts\

 to one of your Maya scripts folders.
-Usually something like this
+Usually something like these

 > C:\Users\\\<User\>\Documents\maya\\\<Maya Version\>\scripts